Ayasaleem27/Student-Grade-Management-System/README.md

-# Student-Grade-Management-System
+# Student Grade Management System (C++)

-A C++ program that stores a student’s information, records grades for five subjects, calculates the total and average, and displays the results.
+A simple C++ application that stores student information and calculates the total and average grades.

+## Features
+- Enter student name and ID
+- Enter five subjects and their grades
+- Calculate total grades
+- Calculate average grade
+- Display student information and results

+## Technologies
+- C++